Product placement: Faux placements

 Some films do not wish to depict real brands onscreen, so fake brands are created for products shown onscreen.

 X-Files (1993–2002) (as well as many other films and television productions) featured the fictional Morley brand of cigarettes, the choice of the Cigarette Smoking Man.
 The company producing Morleys was also involved in a cover-up conspiracy, Brand X.

-Ghostbusters had a faux product in the climax of the film when the team faces the Stay Puft Marshmallow Man.
-Previously in the film, Stay-Puft brand marshmallows are shown in Dana's apartment and a Stay-Puft billboard is visible (via a matte painting) when the Ghostbusters' storage grid is deactivated and the imprisoned ghosts are released.
-Similar in form, Mel Brooks used the same device in the comedy spoof Spaceballs, which parodied Star Wars: in one scene, he opened up a can of Perri-Air canned air, a play on the name Perrier, the brand of bottled water.
+Ghostbusters featured an in-universe brand of marshmallows, Stay Puft; the brand plays a role in the film's climax, when the apocalyptic deity Gozer manifests itself as an anthropomorphic version of the company's mascot—a composite inspired by similarly-designed characters such as the Pillsbury Doughboy and Michelin Man.

+The Mel Brooks film Spaceballs—a spoof of Star Wars—satirized product placement and merchandising (and, in particular, a request by Star Wars creator George Lucas that action figures not be produced to promote the film) by featuring a running gag of Spaceballs-branded products existing in-universe; one scene featured the character Yogurt hawking merchandise for Spaceballs itself (declaring it to be "where the real money from the movie is made") at a gift shop in his temple, ranging from innocuous items such as shirts, lunchboxes, and breakfast cereal, to a Spaceballs flamethrower that is apparently marketed towards children.
+Other scenes in the film featured parody brands such as "Perri-Air", a brand of canned oxygen satirizing the bottled water brand Perrier.

 The Truman Show used fake placements to advance the narrative of the reality television set.
 Truman's wife places products in front of hidden cameras, even naming them in dialogue with her husband.
 This increases Truman's suspicions as he comes to realize his surroundings are intentionally fabricated.

 Some filmmakers created fictional products that appear in multiple movies.
 Examples include Kevin Smith (Nails Cigarettes, Mooby Corporation, Chewlees Gum, Discreeto Burritos) and Quentin Tarantino (Red Apple Cigarettes, Jack Rabbit Slim's Restaurants, Big Kahuna Burger).
 This went even further with the fictional brand Binford Tools which appeared in TV shows Home Improvement and Last Man Standing and in the Toy Story movie franchise, all starring Tim Allen.

 This practice is also fairly common in certain comics, such as Svetlana Chmakova's Dramacon, which makes several product-placement-esque usages of "Pawky", (a modification of the name of the Japanese snack "Pocky", popular among anime and manga fans) or Naoko Takeuchi's Sailor Moon, which includes numerous references to the series Codename: Sailor V, from which Sailor Moon was spun off.

 This practice is also common in certain "reality-based" video games such as the Grand Theft Auto series, which feature fictitious stores such as Ammu-Nation, Vinyl Countdown, Gash (spoofing Gap) Zip, Pizza Boy, etc.